 - People do not know how to treat an STD

 - People don't treat an STD effectively

 It is important to learn that not all diseases that affect the genitals are STDs, and are not always directly related to sex.
-Some of these are just sexually-associated, which means that they are not transmitted during intercourse, but occur as a result of it.
-For instance, an urinary tract infection may occur because of several types of STDs.
+Some of these are just sexually-associated.
+Such a disease is not transmitted during intercourse but occurs as a result of it.
+For instance, a urinary tract infection may occur because of several types of STDs.

 Below are some of the most common STDs and their rashes that you should know about: